 Besides walking along many hiking trails throughout the western states, I’ve had the chance to go on several long walks.
 The summer after I graduated from high school, a friend and I walked, with backpacks and camping gear, 400 miles along the Oregon part of the Pacific Crest National Scenic Trail.
 We started at the Columbia River, the northern boundary of Oregon, and walked south through the Cascade Mountains for a month–until we reached the Oregon/California border.

 The summer after our sons were in sixth grade and fourth grade, my family put on backpacks and hiked the Wonderland Trail around Mt.
 Rainier.
 It’s a 105-mile trail that encircles the tallest mountain in Washington state.
 That was a ten-day trip through some of the most beautiful alpine mountains, meadows, and forests anywhere.

-This summer, my wife and I went on a 500-mile hike called The Camino de Santiago.
+During the summer of 2015, my wife and I went on a 500-mile hike called The Camino de Santiago.
 We spent 35 days walking from St. Jean Pied de Port, France to Santiago, Spain.
 We saw storks nesting on old church bell towers, heard cuckoos calling from nearby trees, walked along ancient Roman roads, and visited beautiful cathedrals and castles.
 We also met many wonderful people and made many new friends along the trail.
-If you’d like to know more about this trip, you can see pictures and read about our adventures on my blog page.
+If you’d like to know more about this trip, you can see pictures and read about our adventures on my Walking page.